 Remember that your clothes can also be infected with the parvovirus.
 So you must wash them in hot water to eliminate the parasite.
 The same goes for bed linens, towels or rugs that have been in contact with an infected dog.

 How to get rid of parco in carpet

 If your dog was used to climbing the sofa, spent time on the carpet or even on your bed, this will also require parvo disinfectant.

 To disinfect the mattress, place a cup of baking powder and a teaspoon of essential oil (of your choice) into a container.
 Then take a fine mesh strainer and sieve the mixture over the entire mattress.
-Leave to act for an hour and then remove the soda mix with a vacuum cleaner.
+Leave to act for an hour and then remove the baking powder mixture with a vacuum cleaner.
 Repeat the process once or twice, with an interval of one week between cleanings.

 Parvo cleaning protocol

 After disinfecting your house it is advisable to wait 20 to 30 days before bringing in another animal into this space.
 Additionally, the best way to avoid infecting another dog is vaccinating it against the parvovirus, consult a veterinarian regarding the age of the puppy in order to prescribe the correct vaccine and dosage.